silnrsi/oxttools/docs/USAGE.md

 makeoxt is a tool for creating a LibreOffice extension.
 You will need to choose a language tag to associate with your writing system.
-LibreOffice 5.3 or later is needed if you are adding a language.
+LibreOffice 5.3 or later is needed if you are adding a language that is not in the list of languages that ships with LibreOffice.

 ## Windows installation (using packaged version)
 Download makeoxt.zip from the https://github.com/silnrsi/oxttools/releases page.